1. General Information

 (c) Teaching Staff

-Prof. ZHU Weijun is the Secretary of the Party committee of School of Marine Science.
-His research field is abnormal and modeling of general atmospheric circulation, observations and modeling of the interaction between ocean and atmosphere, short-term climate prediction and modeling.
+Prof. ZHU Weijun researches in abnormal and modeling of general atmospheric circulation, observations and modeling of the interaction between ocean and atmosphere, short-term climate prediction and modeling.

 (2) Teaching Methods